HarryMecha/Multi-platform-Games-Dev/README.md

-# Game Prototype : Treasure Sea-Ker
+# Game : Treasure Sea-Ker

 Welcome to **Treasure Sea-Ker**, a thrilling 3D platformer game set beneath the waves!
 Explore a underwater world, solve puzzles, avoid dangerous sea creatures, and collect treasures as you navigate the depths of the ocean.